baskager/redesign-minor-web-dev/README.md

 1. Performance matters - Setting up a Node server including performance optimisations
 2. Web Design - Out of the box design, include more creativity than usual and try to deliver a wow experience.
 3. WAFS - General JavaScript knowledge, make efficient JavaScript functions.

+# 14. Roadmap

+1. Add masters project to program page.
+2. Fix bug where hotkeys are captured when in input field
+3. Improve video player on mobile.
+4. Fix mobile menu bug
+5. Fix mobile headers
+6. Improve animation speed
+7. Add filter functionality to student work.
+8. Add Github API
+9. Make whole website dynamic from database
+10. Add Instagram and/or Twitter feed to give a feeling about the minor.